iampearceman/add-inbox/README.md

 # Add Inbox

-A CLI tool to easily add Novu's notification inbox component to your React or Next.js project.
+A CLI command to easily add Novu's notification inbox component to your React or Next.js project.

 ## Installation & Usage